To create policy and systems change for independent living.

 The California State Independent Living Council (SILC) was originally established as an Independent Living Advisory Council (ILAC) to the Department of Rehabilitation (DOR).
 That role changed in 1992, when amendments to the federal Rehabilitation Act required states to establish autonomous Statewide Independent Living Councils in order to retain federal funding for independent living services.
 In July of 1996, Governor Pete Wilson signed an executive order which established the SILC as an independent California state agency.

-In cooperation with the state Department of Rehabilitation, the SILC prepares a State Plan for Independent Living which sets the policy and funding levels for the state's network of Independent Living Centers (ILCs) and services.
+In collaboration with the State Network of Independent Living Centers (ILCs) and the State Designated Entity (California Department of Rehabilitation), the SILC prepares a State Plan for Independent Living which sets the policy and funding levels for the state’s network of ILCs and services.
 To help guide this policy, the SILC solicits continual public feedback on the effectiveness of independent living services and the changing needs of the community.

 In addition to preparing and updating the State Plan for Independent Living, the SILC monitors the implementation of it.
 The SILC also coordinates with similar agencies and councils at the state and federal levels to increase communication and help assure that services to people with disabilities are delivered effectively.